 OSU recommends the following plan for timing baccalaureate core requirements.

 - Complete Writing 1 (WR 121 Academic Composition, C- or higher), speech, and math (required in first 45 OSU credits)

 - Consider a difference, power, and discrimination or fitness course

 - Complete Writing II (required in first 90 OSU credits)

-- Continue Perspectives courses
+- Continue perspectives courses

 Notes for majors from the College of Liberal Arts (CLA)

-At Cascades campus, this includes majors such as American Studies, Liberal Studies, Psychology and Social Science.
+At OSU-Cascades, this includes majors such as American Studies, Liberal Studies, Psychology, and Social Science.
 Generally, triple dipping is not allowed.

-- Students are encouraged to include the BA or BS requirements in their lower division courses.
+Students are encouraged to include the BA or BS requirements in their lower division courses.
 Following are considerations for students working on their BA/BS requirement.

-- Some majors offer both BA and BS options, and some only offer one option.
+- Some majors offer both BA and BS options, and some offer only one option.

 - BS requirements are included in major curriculum for all degrees that are in colleges outside of the College of Liberal Arts.

-- A major will either allow students to “double dip” (use a course to meet two requirements, such as a major requirement and a BA/BS or baccalaureate core requirement) or will prohibit double dipping.
+- A major will either allow students to double dip (use a course to meet two requirements, such as a major requirement and a BA/BS or baccalaureate core requirement) or will prohibit double dipping.

 - Usually, majors that allow double dipping will require specific courses that can be used in both the major and the BA/BS or baccalaureate core.

 - Students must have a 2.0 cumulative GPA to earn a COCC certificate or degree.

 - All courses must be completed with a C grade or higher.